 As the name suggests, bank statement programs enable borrowers to qualify for a mortgage based on their bank statements instead of their tax returns and W-2s.
 In short, deposits into your bank account serve as income when you apply for a mortgage.

 It is important to highlight that while it can be helpful, the deposits into your account do not need to occur on a monthly basis.
-For example, you may deposit $6,000 into your bank account every two months, for a total of $36,000 per year.
-In this case, the gross income figure used by the lender is still $3,600 even though the deposits are made bi-monthly ($6,000 x 6 = $36,000 / 12 = $3,600).
-This point is especially important for applicants with seasonal employment who experience fluctuations in their income and bank deposits over the course of the year.
+This point is especially important for applicants with seasonal or contract employment who experience fluctuations in their income and bank deposits over the course of the year.
+For example, if you transfer $12,000 into your personal bank account from your business account every three months, your average monthly gross income is $4,000 ($12,000 x 4 deposits per year = $48,000 / 12 months = $4,000).

-The downsides of a bank statement loan are that lenders typically charge a higher mortgage rate plus the qualification guidelines can be more restrictive in other areas.
-For example, bank statement loans usually require a down payment of at least 10% and require a higher minimum credit score.
+The downsides of a bank statement loan are that lenders typically charge a higher mortgage rate plus the qualification guidelines can be more challenging in other areas.
+For example, bank statement loans usually require a down payment of at least 10% and a higher minimum credit score.
 If your credit profile is borderline this is definitely a point to consider when you speak with lenders.

-We advise you to contact at least five lenders as qualification guidelines vary, especially for bank statement mortgags.
-When you speak with lenders you can determine if you qualify for a standard self-employed borrower mortgage program or if a bank statement program is a better financing option for you.
+We advise you to contact multiple lenders as qualification guidelines and mortgage terms vary, especially for bank statement loans.
+When you speak with lenders you can determine if a bank statement or standard self-employed mortgage program is the better financing option for you.

 You can also use our FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
-For example, you can search for lenders in your state that offer bank statement loans or mortgages for self-employed borrowers.
+For example, you can search for top-rated lenders in your state that offer bank statement loans or mortgages for self-employed borrowers.

 Review helpful tips and advice on how to qualify for a mortgage if you are self-employed include key eligibility and document requirements